Jump to a section

 - from telephone, email, written and in-person enquiries directed to PPCA.

 However, sometimes PPCA needs to collect personal information from a third party, for example:

 - PPCA collects public domain personal information about individuals in their business capacities from third party sources such as liquor licensing authorities, industry directories, industry guides, magazine listings, telephone white and yellow pages and the internet;

 - PPCA collects personal information about registered artists from their agents or managers;

 - PPCA collects personal information from the Australian Recording Industry Association (ARIA) for a range of purposes.
 These include:

-- to determine whether persons or organisations may require a licence from PPCA for the public use of sound recordings;
+- to determine whether persons or organisations may require a licence from PPCA for the public use of sound recordings and/or music videos;

 - to allocate and distribute the revenue PPCA earns from its licensing activities; and

 - to make contact with key people in relevant industry or trade associations.

 If PPCA collects personal information about you from a third party and it is unclear whether you have consented to the disclosure of that personal information to PPCA, then PPCA will take reasonable steps to contact you and ensure that you are aware of the circumstances surrounding the collection and the purposes for which PPCA has collected your personal information.